monsoonmaelstrom/book2/book2.md

 “I should be the one asking you that question,” I answer.
 “Davy drugs you, then knocks you out and ties you to a horse, then my mother abducts you, and uses you as leverage to control me… I’m sorry.
 It’s a lot.”

-“We can talk about me later,” he says, pulling me to a stop, and turning me to face him.
+“We can talk about me later,” he responds, pulling me to a stop, and turning me to face him.
 The shadows cast by the moonlight make his blue-grey eyes appear infinitely dark and lend a silvery sheen to his hair, which has grown long enough to have a slight wave.
 “How are you doing?” he asks again.

 “I’ve been better,” I finally answer, looking up into his eyes.
 “Being here… it feels like the walls are closing in on me.
 It’s not my favorite thing in the world.
 And tomorrow is going to suck.”

 “Why?”

-“Actions have consequences,” I tell him, with a sigh.
+“Actions have consequences,” I inform him, with a sigh.

 “What do you mean?”